-If the movement is due to the ring gear / pinion coupling, it will be necessary to adjust the arrangement of the set of blocks between the ring gear and the frame.
+If the movement is due to the ring gear / pinion coupling, it will be necessary to adjust the arrangement of the set of blocks between the ring gear and the frame

 To facilitate access to the parts concerned, it is best to loosen the drive belt.
+This is done by ...